Fashion design retail

 Make sure that your employment agreements are in place and up-to-date.
 You should ensure you comply with all the various laws and regulations regarding employee rights.
 Having a staff handbook is essential.

 Fashion design retail brands are using celebrities to influence perceptions of their brand more than ever.
 But if you are going to use celebrities and/or star models as part of your marketing campaigns, make sure that you have an endorsement or sponsorship deal in place.
 You don’t want to end up like Gaga jeans sued by Lady Gaga for trademark infringement.

 8. Digital media

 This is our area of specialisation.
-Although many brands are still delaying a full embrace of social media and digital technologies, this is without doubt the most explosive area of growth for fashion business.
+Although many brands are still delaying a full embrace of social media and digital technologies, this is, without doubt, the most explosive area of growth for the fashion business.

 The success of Nick Robertson’s ASOS expected to turnover £1bn by 2015; or Natalie Massenet’s Net-A-Porter, which attracts more than 14,000 new customers a month; or Sophia Amoruso’s NastyGal reputed to be valued at more than $100 million dollars, has rightly sparked huge media interest.
 NastyGal which started as an eBay boutique for vintage clothes, launched in 2008, is a digital media phenomenon.

 It’s not just the startups that are pioneering fashion retail and technology.
 There is no fashion house more integrated with social media and the digital era than Burberry, whose entire SS14 fashion show was shot with Apple’s iPhone5S, using only 14 phones.